knative/docs/docs/eventing/event-registry.md

-# Event Registry
+---
+title: "Event registry"
+weight: 20
+type: "docs"
+---

 ## Overview

-The Event Registry is a component that maintains a catalog of the event types that can flow through the system.
+The Event Registry maintains a catalog of the event types that can be consumed from the system.
-For doing so, it introduces a new [EventType](../reference/eventing/eventing.md) CRD to be able to persist the event types information in Kubernetes data store.
+It introduces a new [EventType](../reference/eventing/eventing.md) CRD in order to persist the event types information in the cluster's data store.

 ## Before you begin